-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 has a lens build in, whereas the K-3 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 has a lens built in, whereas the K-3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Pentax K-3 vs Sony RX10

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Pentax K-3 features an APS-C sensor and the Sony RX10 an one-inch sensor.
 The sensor area in the RX10 is 68 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.